The University of Helsinki – among the best in the world

 Founded in 1640, the University of Helsinki is one of the best multidisciplinary research universities in the world.
 The University of Helsinki is an international academic community of 40,000 students and staff members.
 It operates on four campuses in Helsinki and at 15 other locations.
 The high-quality research carried out by the university creates new knowledge for educating diverse specialists in various fields, and for utilisation in social decision-making and the business sector.

-The Faculty of Social Sciences invites applications for the position of
+The Department of Finnish, Finno-Ugrian and Scandinavian Studies, University of Helsinki, invites applications for the position of

-According to the Government Decree on Universities, professors/associate/assistant professors are required to be competent in the language in which they provide instruction, in other words, Swedish.
-They must also have at least satisfactory spoken and written skills in Finnish.
-Foreign citizens, non-native Finnish citizens or citizens who have not been educated in Finnish may be exempted from the Finnish language requirement without a separate application.
-To successfully attend to the duties of the position, the appointee must have good English skills.
-If necessary, the appointee must also provide teaching and supervision in English and/or Finnish.
+According to the Government Decree on Universities, university lecturers are required to be proficient in the language in which they provide instruction.
+The appointee to the present position will provide instruction in Danish.
+The university lecturer must also have at least satisfactory spoken and written skills in Finnish.
+Foreign citizens, non-native Finnish citizens or citizens who have not been educated in Finnish or Swedish may be exempted from this requirement without a separate application.

-Applications must be submitted through the University’s electronic recruitment system by clicking on the link below.
+The application, together with the required attachments, must be submitted through the University of Helsinki electronic recruitment system by clicking on the link below.
 Internal applicants (i.e., current employees of the University of Helsinki) must submit their applications through the SAP HR portal.
+Any attachments not available in electronic format must be submitted to the head of department at the following address: Hanna Lehti-Eklund, PO Box 3, FI-00014 University of Helsinki, Finland.
+Further information may be obtained from Professor Beatrice Silen, email@example.com.